samuelcolvin/pytest-pretty/README.md

 ## `pytester_pretty` fixture

 The `pytest_pretty` provides `pytester_pretty` fixture that work with modified version of output.
-It is designed to drop in places replacement of `pytester` fixture and uses it internaly.
+It is designed to drop in places replacement of `pytester` fixture and uses it internally.

 So to use them it is required to set `pytest_plugins = "pytester"` as mentioned in pytest documentation <https://docs.pytest.org/en/latest/reference/reference.html#pytester>